 Execute a scaling rule

-You can execute a scaling rule to manually or automatically scale ECS instances or elastic container instances.
 You must manually execute simple scaling rules and step scaling rules.
-You can configure Auto Scaling to execute target tracking scaling rules and predictive scaling rules.
+You can allow Auto Scaling to execute target tracking scaling rules and predictive scaling rules.
 Before you execute a scaling rule, make sure that the following requirements are met:

 - You have no overdue payments within your Alibaba Cloud account.
 If you have overdue payments, all scaling activities fail.
 If you want Auto Scaling to provide services as expected, make sure that you have sufficient balance within your Alibaba Cloud account.